Board of Directors

 Member began 7/2014

-Anita is employed with American Family Insurance as a Business Planning Specialist, where she is actively involved in the company’s United Way committee.
-She is also a member of the American Family Women’s Business Resource Group and, in 2012, led the Awareness and Inclusion Team.
+Anita is employed with American Family Insurance as a Project Manager, where she is actively involved in the company’s United Way committee.
+She is also a member of the American Family Caregiver’s Business Resource Group and, in 2012, led the Awareness and Inclusion Team.
 Outside of work, Anita volunteers and for Sun Prairie Special Olympics and is a member and past secretary for the American Legion Auxiliary Post 333.
-Anita is a parent of a MARC client.
+Anita is a parent of a MARC participant.

 Jean graduated from the University of Wisconsin – Platteville with a degree in accounting and finance.
 She is a CPA and is currently an audit and consulting partner at Wipfli LLP.
 She has provided audit and consulting services to nonprofit organizations for over 30 years.
 She is also a member of the AICPA.